mateuszdrab/blog/content/article/veeam-exporter/index.md

 ![Veeam Exporter dashboard in Grafana](https://github.com/peekjef72/veeam_exporter/raw/master/screenshots/veeam_general_dash.png "Veeam Exporter dashboard in Grafana")

 Over the past couple of months I've put a considerable amount of time into deployment of a monitoring infrastructure in my home-lab that would replace Splunk and SCOM.
 In a way, this setup introduced a new level of monitoring which I did not have before, I've deeply fallen for metrics and the power of Prometheus and pretty much sunk into the Grafana's LGTM ecosystem, quickly implementing Tempo and Loki for a full experience.

 As I've been using Veeam for a long time and I wanted to monitor it in terms of metrics; just to get a simple overview without having to open the console.
-Previously, I fed the data into Splunk; however, I've decided to decommision it so a new solution was needed.
+Previously, I fed the data into Splunk; however, I've decided to decommission it so a new solution was needed.

+## Researching the ideas

 Initially, all research pointed to various InfluxDB based solutions; however, I wanted to stick to Prometheus and utilize an exporter instead.
 Eventually, I came across [Veeam Exporter](https://github.com/peekjef72/veeam_exporter) which was exactly what I was looking for.